HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/mcp/endpoints_and_security.md

 - `/probe/live`: liveness endpoint for service process health.
 - `/probe/ready`: readiness endpoint that validates enabled backend dependencies.

-The readiness response reflects currently enabled tool domains.
-For example, DAM and WCM dependency checks are only executed when their corresponding feature flags are enabled.

-Readiness passes if at least one enabled domain is healthy.
-Readiness fails only when no enabled domain is healthy, or when no domains are enabled.
+Readiness is domain-aware: checks run only for enabled domains, passes when at least one enabled domain is healthy, and fails only when no enabled domain is healthy or when no domains are enabled.

 ## Security considerations